icemac/icemac.addressbook/docs/usermanagement.md

 ## Roles

 Access to the address book is only granted after authentication.
-There are three roles to authorize a user:
+There are five roles to authorize a user:

 - ``visitor``: visit all person's data, search and export, change own password

-- ``editor``: permissions of visitor and additionally edit all person's data, change own log-in name
+- ``editor``: permissions of ``visitor`` and additionally edit all person's data, delete resp. archive persons, change own log-in name

+- ``archive visitor``: visit persons and their data in the archive, change own password

+- ``archivist``: permissions of ``archive visitor`` plus ability to un-archive persons.

 - ``administrator``: permissions of editor and additionally create and change of address books, master data and users